 D.3.3 Recording Maritime Heritage#

-The coastal zone comprises three important sub-divisions: -
+The coastal zone#The coastal zone comprises three important sub-divisions: -

 - Zone 1 - Dry Land: This lies above high water mark.
 Archaeological remains typically include such coastal installations as docks, jetties, harbours, coastal settlements and defences.